 - 5.2 Four Councillors, including the Chair of the Committee, who will not be a member of the Executive.
 The Chair of the Committee will have a significant and relevant financial background.
 Membership of the Committee shall include a maximum of three independent non-voting members who will be co-optees.
 Two additional Councillors are appointed to hear any appeal following a decision on a member complaint. - 5.3 The Chair may require the Chief Executive to attend a meeting, if required.
 It is expected that the Executive Director of Resources and Assets and the Director of Audit, Fraud, Risk and Insurance will attend each meeting, other than meetings convened solely to deal with ethical standards complaints which will be attended by the Monitoring Officer.
-Other Council officers may be required to attend for all or part of the meeting, at the request of the Chair. - 5.4 The External Auditors will attend at least one meeting each year and External Audit will have right of access to the Chair at any time.
+Other Council officers may be required to attend for all or part of the meeting, at the request of the Chair.

+5.4 The External Auditors will attend at least one meeting each year and External Audit will have right of access to the Chair at any time.
 Committee members may wish to meet for a private briefing with the External Auditor at least once a year if it wishes.
 On an annual basis External Audit will present the Audit Plan, and the Annual Audit and Inspection Letter to Committee.

-5.5 The quorum necessary for the transaction of business shall be two Councillors for voting purposes and two members, including co-opted members, for other matters.
+- 5.5 The quorum necessary for the transaction of business shall be two Councillors for voting purposes and two members, including co-opted members, for other matters. - 5.6 The quorum for the consideration of complaints against Councillors shall be three Councillors and at least one co-opted member.